webong/cashier-paystack/README.md

 # Cashier Paystack
-Cashier provides an expressive, fluent interface to Paystack's subscription invoicing services.
+Cashier provides an expressive, fluent interface to Paystack's subscription billing services.

 ## Composer
 First, add the Cashier package for Paystack to your dependencies: